PavaniEli/pavanieli.github.screeningtest.io/prompt2.md

 # How to set up a new Seismic Knowledge tenant

-Following is the procedure to set up a new Seismic Knowledge tenant in production:
+Following is the procedure to set up a new Seismic Knowledge tenant:

 1. Go to Seismic product documentation site at [docs.seismic.com](https://docs.seismic.com/).
 2. Search for **Set up a new Seismic Knowledge tenant** in the search bar.